nazarhapak/nazarhapak/design-decisions.md

 1. Header (Logo + Navigation)
 2. Hero
-3. About Me
+3. Skills
-4. Skills
+4. About Me
 5. Projects
 6. Blog
-7. What to expect
+7. What to expect (Services)
 8. How it works (Optional)
 9. CTA
 10. Footer